ccfdpa/pa-citizen-redistricting-plans-2020/original/pa-house-shapefile/README.md

 # Legislative House Plans

-* Number of Total Plans: 8
+* Total Plans: 8
-* Citizen Submissions to LRC: 8
+    * Citizen submissions to LRC: 8

 All of the plans were sourced from the LRC website at <https://www.redistricting.state.pa.us/comment/search> as shapefiles.